Open Records in New Jersey

 Open Records in New Jersey are governed by the Open Public Records Act (OPRA).
 The State of New Jersey’s Department of the Treasury has also released a records manual that outlines how records laws apply to social media content.

 The Open Public Records Act (OPRA) defines a public record in the following way:

-“Record” means “any paper, written or printed book, document, drawing, map, plan, photograph, microfilm, data processed or image processed document, information stored or maintained electronically or by sound-recording or in a similar device, or any copy thereof, that has been made, maintained or kept on file in the course of his or its official business by any officer, commission, agency or authority of the State or of any political subdivision thereof, including sub-ordinate boards thereof, or that has been received in the course of his or its official business by any such… authority of the State or of any political subdivision thereof, including subordinate boards thereof.
+“Government record” or “record” means any paper, written or printed book, document, drawing, map, plan, photograph, microfilm, data processed or image processed document, information stored or maintained electronically or by sound-recording or in a similar device, or any copy thereof, that has been made, maintained or kept on file in the course of his or its official business by any officer, commission, agency or authority of the State or of any political subdivision thereof, including sub-ordinate boards thereof, or that has been received in the course of his or its official business by any such officer, commission, agency, or authority of the State or of any political subdivision thereof, including subordinate boards thereof.
 The terms shall not include inter-agency or intra-agency advisory, consultative, or deliberative material.

 In chapter 16 of the State of New Jersey’s Department of the Treasury’s records manual it says that:

 Social media and the content generated by these platforms are fit to be included in information security programs and records management regimes.
 These programs/regimes apply security controls and protections, as well as retention/disposition controls to information assets based on their relative value to the organization.